theforeman/theforeman.org/plugins/foreman_openscap/0.4/index.md

 * [foreman_scap_client](https://github.com/theforeman/foreman_scap_client) - A client script which runs OpenSCAP scan and uploads the scan report to the Smart-Proxy
 * [puppet-foreman_scap_client](https://github.com/theforeman/puppet-foreman_scap_client) - A puppet module which configures foreman_scap_client

-## 1.1 OpenSCAP basic boncepts
+## 1.1 OpenSCAP basic concepts

 There are three basic concepts (entities) in OpenSCAP plug-in: SCAP Contents, Compliance Policies and ARF Reports.

 __SCAP Content__ represents SCAP DataStream XML file as defined by SCAP 1.2 standard.
 DataStream file contains implementation of compliance, configuration or security baselines.
 Users are advised to acquire examplary baseline by installing scap-security-guide package.
 DataStream file usualy contains multiple XCCDF Profiles.
 Each for different security target.
 The content of DataStream file can be inspected by oscap tool from openscap-scanner package.
 (XCCDF = Extensible Configuration Checklist Description Format, XCCDF profile = A checklist which audit specific security target)

 __Compliance Policy__ is high level concept of a baseline applied to the infrastructure.
 Compliance policy is defined by user on web interface.
 Users may assign following information to the policy: